Sydney-Informatics-Hub/Germline-ShortV/README.md

 qsub gatk4_hc_gathervcfs_run_parallel.pbs
 ```
 4. Backup GVCFs

+Sample GVCFs can be used again if you wish perform multi-sample calling with a bigger cohort (e.g. when you sequence new samples), so we recommend backing these up.

+## GenomicsDBImport

 5. Consolidate interval VCFs using GATK’s GenomicsDBImport by:
   * `sh gatk4_genomicsdbimport_make_input.sh <cohort>`
   * `qsub gatk4_genomicsdbimport_run_parallel.pbs`